Health Structures and Issues

 - Nervous system

-- Oncogenetics principles and interests in clinical practice
+- Oncogenetics: principles and benefits in clinical practice

-- Orthopedic and trauma surgery: current status and perspectives of techniques applied to osteoarticular and peripheral nerve repair
+- Orthopedic and trauma surgery: current status and prospects for techniques applied to osteoarticular and peripheral nerve repair

 - Cardiovascular Device

-- Management of chronic insufficiency: from dialysis to kidney transplantation
+- Management of chronic kidney disease: from dialysis to kidney transplant

 - The challenge of screening and treating high blood pressure

-- Pathophysiology and exploration of the respiratory system and the role of ICT
+- Pathophysiology and examination of the respiratory system and the role of ICT

 - Exploration techniques in medicine

-- Contribution of new technologies in biological explorations
+- Contribution of new technologies to biological exploration

 - Skin diseases and the role of teledermatology